stephanyvargas/Learning_DataScience/README.md

 These notebooks use TensorFlow 2.6.

-For more information visit the original work done by F. Chollet [Deep Learning with Python](https://colab.research.google.com/github/fchollet/deep-learning-with-python-notebooks/blob/master)
+For more information visit the original work done by F. Chollet in the github:[Deep Learning with Python](https://github.com/fchollet/deep-learning-with-python-notebooks)